alibinsarwar/chat-system/README.md

 ## Installation

-1. Make sure you have a Pusher keys if you don't have then get them by login to [Pusher Dashboard](https://dashboard.pusher.com/) and then create new APP ,and install [Pusher PHP Server](https://github.com/pusher/pusher-http-php) For authentication I preffer to install [Laravel Breeze](https://github.com/laravel/breeze) package in your Laravel application.
+1. Make sure you have a Pusher keys if you don't have then get them by login to [Pusher Dashboard](https://dashboard.pusher.com/) and then create new APP , and install [Pusher PHP Server](https://github.com/pusher/pusher-http-php) For authentication preffer to install [Laravel Breeze](https://github.com/laravel/breeze) package in your Laravel application.

 2. Run the following command to install the Laravel Chat System package: